 Ideal for What Type of Owner?

-On the other hand, if you enjoy outdoor activities, snow, hiking, and intensive brushing doesn’t scare you, you will love the company of this warm dog, always happy to accompany you on your adventures.
+On the other hand, if you love outdoor activities, snow, hiking, and intensive brushing doesn’t scare you, you will love the company of this warm dog, always happy to accompany you on your adventures.

 Recommended Products